forcedotcom/cli/releasenotes/README.md

 ---

 * NEW: Get more granular information about the code coverage results of your Apex test runs with the new `--detailedcoverage` parameter of the `force:apex:test:run` command.
 We've also greatly improved the code coverage results and output of the `force:apex:test:run` and `force:apex:test:report` commands.

-Check out the [Clearer Apex Commands](https://developer.salesforce.com/blogs/2021/04/clearer-apex-commands.html) blog post for more information.
+    Check out the [Clearer Apex Commands](https://developer.salesforce.com/blogs/2021/04/clearer-apex-commands.html) blog post for more information and a preview of more exciting changes coming soon.
+Note that the upcoming improvements to the command output might break your existing scripts.

 * CHANGE: We changed the URLs we use to distribute the TAR files for installing Salesforce CLI.
 Don't worry, the URLs listed in this [manifest](https://developer.salesforce.com/media/salesforce-cli/manifest.json) still work, but starting this week we'll no longer update them to point to the latest releases.
 If you use these URLs in your CI/CD jobs, update your scripts with the new URLs to ensure you install the latest Salesforce CLI release.